Sign In

 What is an Emotional Support Animal?

 An emotional support animal (ESA) is a pet that provides comfort and support to individuals experiencing emotional or psychological conditions.
-Unlike service animals, ESAs do not need specialized training to perform tasks related to a person's disability.
+Unlike service animals, ESA do not need specialized training to perform tasks related to a person’s disability.
 Their primary role is to offer companionship, thus helping alleviate symptoms of mental health conditions like anxiety, depression, or PTSD.
-In Michigan, as elsewhere in the United States, ESAs are closely associated with the mental health needs of their owners, but critiques often stem from their lack of formal training requirements.
+In Michigan, Michigan Emotional Support Animal Laws are closely associated with the mental health needs of their owners, but critiques often stem from their lack of formal training requirements.

-Several federal laws govern the rights and protections for ESAs across the United States, influencing Michigan's standards:
+Several federal laws govern the rights and protections for ESA across the United States, influencing Michigan’s standards:

-- Fair Housing Act (FHA): This act requires housing providers to make reasonable accommodations for tenants with ESAs, even in properties with strict no-pets policies.
+• Fair Housing Act (FHA): This act requires housing providers to make reasonable accommodations for tenants with ESA, even in properties with strict no-pets policies.

-- Air Carrier Access Act (ACAA): This law previously mandated airlines to accommodate ESAs, but recent updates have redefined this, focusing on service animals, thereby limiting ESAs' recognition in air travel.
+• Air Carrier Access Act (ACAA): This law previously mandated airlines to accommodate ESA, but recent updates have redefined this, focusing on service animals, thereby limiting ESA’ recognition in air travel.

 These federal mandates provide a framework that Michigan adheres to, guiding the implementation at the state level.